CrugBarat/cats_dogs_Express/README.md

 npm install
 ```

-- In the client directory, in Terminal:
+- In client directory, in Terminal:

 ```
 npm run serve
 ```

-- In the server directory, in Terminal:
+- In server directory, in Terminal:

 ```
 npm run server:dev